 You will be assigned a second supervisor for input on particular aspects of the writing or the research.
 In workshops you will also have responses from other tutors and, of course, your fellow students.

 The MPhil in Writing course team consists of permanent members of staff, all publishing writers:

 Prominent writers on our panel of associate tutors include:

-A minimum 2:1 Honours degree in an arts subject.
-We consider it more important that you can demonstrate the practical and imaginative potential to complete a book with a portfolio of work, backed up by a clear scheme of research.
+A minimum 2:1 Honours degree in an arts subject is the standard requirement, but we consider it more important that you can demonstrate the practical and imaginative potential to complete a book with a portfolio of work, backed up by a clear scheme of research.

 Entry to this programme is strictly limited, due to matching individuals with supervisors, so early application is advisable.
 Applications are considered between January and Easter each year, though in rare cases a place may still be available after that date.